5 Stress-Free Ideas to Introduce Peanut to Infants

 Here are some additional ways to add peanut to your baby’s diet.
 Your child’s specific dietary needs should be discussed with a pediatrician.

-Click on image below to access printable PDF version of this handout.
-A link for the handout en Español is also available below.
+Access full printable PDF version of this handout here.
+A link for the handout en Español is also available here.